 While it was a rejuvenated Koepka who set the pace for most of the week it was Rahm who outlasted him to land his first Green Jacket, poignantly on what would have been Seve’s birthday.

 Credit to Koepka who looks healthy and close to being back to his best however he struggled on Sunday while Rahm didn’t.
 The Spaniard who had bounced back from a four putt double bogey at the first hole on Thursday to post a round one 65 was superb all week, battling through from the wrong side of the weather effected draw.
 He was near flawless from tee to green and holed everything that really mattered, a lethal combination, and he thoroughly deserves his second Major.

-So we move on and after the tension and high pressure stakes of Augusta the tour heads to one of the most iconic stops of the year, the RBC Heritage at Hilton Head, which returns to its traditional post Masters slot.
+So we move on and after the tension and high pressure stakes of Augusta the tour heads to one of the most iconic stops of the year, the RBC Heritage at Hilton Head.

-Harbour Town Golf Links, Hilton Head has been the host course for the Heritage since 1969 and with the exception of last year the event has pretty much owned its traditional slot of the week following the Masters since 1983.
+Harbour Town Golf Links, Hilton Head has been the host course for the Heritage since 1969 and with the exception of 2020 when the schedule was re jigged due to the Covid-19 pandemic the event has pretty much owned its traditional slot of the week following the Masters since 1983.